Cambridge Maths Academy

 더보기

 Question 4.
-(P) A light elastic spring, of natural length $a$ and modulus of elasticity $\lambda$, has one end fixed.
-A scale pan of mass $M$ is attached to its other end and hangs in equilibrium.
-A mass $m$ is gently placed in the scale pan.
+(P) A light elastic spring, of natural length a and modulus of elasticity λ, has one end fixed.
+A scale pan of mass M is attached to its other end and hangs in equilibrium.
+A mass m is gently placed in the scale pan.
 Find the distance of the new equilibrium position below the old one.

 Solution.